ever-been/everDoc/src/book/markdown/deployment.md

 ## Deployment process

 ### Running BEEN

-The deployment process assumes a set of interconnected computers on which the framework is supposed to be run and running MongoDB instance.
-See [Requirements](#user.requirements) and [http://docs.mongodb.org/manual/installation/](http://docs.mongodb.org/manual/installation/)
+The deployment process assumes a set of interconnected computers on which the framework is supposed to be run and a running MongoDB instance.
+See the [Requirements](#user.requirements) section and [MongoDB installation guide](http://docs.mongodb.org/manual/installation/) for details.

+Deploying BEEN consists of two steps:

-* Copy BEEN onto each machine - single executable jar file is provided
+* Copying BEEN onto each machine --- single executable jar file is provided

-* Create clustering configurations
+* Creating clustering configurations

 The exact configuration is highly dependent on the network topology.
-In following example configuration two scenarios will be presented depending on how the cluster will be formed.
+In the following example configuration two scenarios will be presented depending on how the cluster will be formed.

 We will also assume that MongoDB instance is running on `mongodb.example.com`.
 All nodes must use the same *group* and *group password*.